tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** built around ATF who didn't sign with quest at the end of last season, skiter and sney left tundra, crit left arteezy, and malrine was known from standing in for tundra w/ skiter and sney and also was fam with atf from the creepwave days. aui joined after KL and immediately popped off
+**How did this roster happen?** New  built around ATF who didn't sign with quest at the end of last season, skiter and sney left tundra, crit left arteezy, and malrine was known from standing in for tundra w/ skiter and sney and also was fam with atf from the creepwave days. aui joined after KL and immediately popped off

 **How was their season?**